(This is an edited version of a post from the Equal Opportunity Facebook page. To buy the book the series is based on, click here.)

 Thanks to a kind and generous soul in The Black & Asian Alliance Network, I now have an Apple TV account and have been watching the series adaptation of Min Jin Lee’s epic generational saga, Pachinko.
-I read Pachinko back in the days before I started this blog, so I haven’t talked about it much here.
+I read the book back in the days before I started this blog, so I haven’t talked about it much here even thought it’s a personal favorite.
 I loved reading it, loved the keyhole view into the lives of the Korean diaspora, and loved the idea of a generational saga shared from an Asian-American perspective, especially since in the US the hardships of Asian immigrants are often hidden under a blanket of model minority success.

 I have a lot of thoughts.

 The first is that this is a beautifully shot, well-cast, well-produced show that is well worth watching.
-(The book is worth a read, too.)
+(The book is worth a read, too.
+I can’t say that enough.)
 It’s about a Korean family displaced by Japanese occupation of the peninsula and their struggles to succeed in Japan and later, the US, and it does a very good job of establishing all of these places.
 I feel very present while watching this–it’s a very sensory show.

 The second thought is that I’m glad I read the book first.
 It’s plotted chronologically, but the show is not.
 I’m not sure how well the asynchronous timelines of the series hang together for those unfamiliar with the storyline.

-As a Black American with a Korea connection, I appreciate the show a lot.
-At the same time, for me generational epics of triumphing over oppression are nothing new, culturally speaking.
+As a Black American with a Korea connection, I appreciate the show a lot despite the fact that generational epics of triumphing over oppression are nothing new, culturally speaking.
 Pachinko has been compared to Roots in scope and tone, and while it’s not a perfect comparison, it does make a certain sense.
 These are American stories from recent history that need to be told, remembered, and celebrated.
 As much as I’m enjoying the show, it’s a love letter that isn’t addressed to me and I’m glad.
 Some people, however, will have a huge problem with that.

 But it gets a little deeper than that.

-I work in international education occasionally and just yesterday I overheard a white colleague telling a Korean student about how the show was good, but she didn’t know about the Korean-Japanese history and it wasn’t really all that important because in her opinion, there’s no reason to think about “things from the past”–and he agreed with her.
+Several times I’ve overheard white Americans telling Koreans that the show is good, but they don’t know about Korean-Japanese history and don’t see why it’s important or interesting because in their opinion, there’s no reason to think about “things from the past”.
+To my surprise, some Koreans agree with that sentiment.
 Verbally, at least.